Actionable Neural Representations: Grid Cells from Minimal Constraints: Actionable Neural Representations: An Objective

 The vectors $\{\va_d, \vb_d\}_{d=1}^{D} \in \mathbb{R}^N$ are coefficient vectors that mix together the sines and cosines, of which there are $D$. $\va_0$ is the coefficient vector for a frequency that cycles 0 times.

 This argument comes from an area of maths called Representation Theory (a different meaning of representation!) that places constraints on the matrices $\mT$ for variables whose transformations form a mathematical object called a group.
-This includes many of interest, such as position on a plane, torus, or sphere.
-These constraints on matrices can be translated into constraints on an actionable neural code just like we did for $\vg(\theta)$ (see Appendix \ref{app:RepresentationTheory} for 2D space and more).
-2D space, however, differs from the above example.
-First the variable is two-dimensional, so the frequencies, denoted $\vk_d$, become two dimensional.
-Second, the space is infinite.
-Previously, frequencies were integers in order that activity returned home after a loop: $\vg(2\pi) = \vg(0)$.
-But increasing the ring radius allows frequencies closer to each other, and as the radius goes to infinity, turning the circle into a 1D line, all frequencies are allowed.
-This applies equally in 2D, allowing us to drop the integer constraint,
+This includes many of interest, such as position on a circle, torus, or sphere.
+These constraints on matrices can be translated into constraints on an actionable neural code just like we did for $\vg(\theta)$ (see Appendix \ref{app:RepresentationTheory}).
+When generalising the above example to 2D space (a torus), we must consider a few things: First, the space is two-dimensional, so compared to our previous equation ~\ref{eq:1D}, the frequencies, denoted $\vk_d$, are now two dimensional.
+Second, to approximate a finite region of flat 2D space, we consider a similarly sized region of a torus.
+As the radius of the torus grows this approximation becomes arbitrarily good (see Appendix~\ref{app:periodic_infinite} for discussion).
+Periodicity constrains the frequencies in equation~\ref{eq:1D} to be $\frac{n}{R}$ for integer $n$ and ring radius $R$.
+As the loop (torus in 2D) becomes very large these permitted frequencies become arbitrarily close, so we drop the integer constraint,

 Our constrained optimisation problem is complete.
 Equation~\ref{eq:2D_Full} specifies the set of actionable representations.
 Without additional constraints these codes are meaningless: random combinations of sines and cosines produce random neural responses (Figure~\ref{fig:gridcells}A).
 We will choose from amongst the set of actionable codes by optimising the parameters $\va_0, \{\va_d, \vb_d, \vk_d\}_{d=1}^D$ to minimise $\mathcal{L}$, subject to biological (non-negative and bounded firing rates) constraints.